datasci-osu/dsosuk8s/user_docs/README_INSTRUCTOR.md

    check space used and available by running `df -h /home` in a terminal.
 Creating a dashboard for space usage is also on the [todo list](https://github.com/oneilsh/dsosuk8s/issues/29).

-## Access and User Management
+## Access and User Management (Non-SSO)

-User management and access are in development--we don't yet have ONID or single-sign-on integration, and the login system we do have is a little clunky.
+User management and access are in development--we don't yet have ONID or single-sign-on (SSO) integration, and the login system we do have is a little clunky.
 Please bear with us while we work on integrating DS@OSU with other campus services.

 ### Initial Instructor (Admin) Access